OctopusDeploy/blog/blog/2019-11/azure-script-extension/index.md

  - DevOps
 ---

-When booting a VM for the first time it is often useful to run a custom script.
+When booting a VM for the first time, it is often useful to run a custom script.
 This script may install additional software, configure the VM, or perform some other management task.

 In Azure, the [custom script extension](https://docs.microsoft.com/en-au/azure/virtual-machines/extensions/custom-script-windows) provides this ability to run scripts.
 When Windows VMs are combined with tools like Chocolatey, it becomes possible to initialize a new VM with almost any software you require.